Shahaf-F-S/Shahaf-F-S/README.md

 # My name is Shahaf

 I am a self taught programmer and software developer.
-I love programming so mutch, yet it isn't my only passion, nor is it my only subject of interest.
-I have been a pianist, a clay sculptor, an Origami artist, and a painter, for more than a decade.
-I also compose classical music for piano, and write songs, as well as compose them.
+Along side being a passionate developer, I have been a pianist, a clay sculptor, an Origami artist, and a painter, my whole life.
+I also compose classical music for piano, as well as write lyrics and music for my songs from time to time.

 I am also learning right now phisics, biology, electronics, 3D modeling, systems engineering, programming and sortware engineering.

-I was teaching Python programming in junior high during my senior year in highschool.
-Currently, I teach Computer Science and Software Engineering in high school, but also teach there additional hours for free, to volunteer there.
+I am a Computer Science and Software Engineering teacher in highschool, as well as in juniorhigh.
-I also work as a private teacher for the same subjects.
+I also work as a private teacher for those subjects.

 I was also a mentor of an FLL team, and a team-member in an FRC team.

-I was hired by the same high school I graduated from, after only a couple of months, to teach Computer science and Software Engeeniring.
+During my studies in highschool,
 I completed Computer Science and Software Engineering in 1 semester, instead of 6, while compliting 2 other majors.

+I was hired by the same highschool I graduated from, after only a couple of months, to teach Computer science and Software Engeeniring, where I am currently a full time teacher.

 #### Fun fact: In my native language, the meaning of my name is a seagull, but don't worry, it's not really a rare name where I live.

-I like going on hikes and working out very early in the morning.
 My main fields in programmig are finance and quantitative programming, Machine Learning, Deep Learning, Genetic Algorithms, Natural Language Processing, and algorithmic trading.

-I mainly use for development:
+Tools, libraries and languages I typically use:

 (Programming Languages)
  - Python